Vitalii4D5458/spy_cat_agency/README.md

 ### Testing

 You can test the API using the provided Postman collection or by accessing the interactive documentation at `http://localhost:8000/docs`.

-## License

-This project is part of a technical assessment for the Spy Cat Agency.

----

-**Note**: This application is designed for the Spy Cat Agency's internal use.
-All spy cats are fictional and any resemblance to real cats is purely coincidental.